 We’ve been getting lots of emails at The Power of Moms from mothers who believe in the mission of this site and want to apply what they’re learning to their families, but they wonder if it’s too late.

 Many of these mothers are past the infant stage.
-Some have 19-year-olds, some have 10-year-olds, and others are already grandmothers.
+Some have 10-year-olds, some have 20-year-olds, and others are already grandmothers.

 The emails we’ve received are full of heartache–and a glimmer of hope.
-We can tell that these mothers love their children and are looking for hope and support to become the mother they really want to be when they’re starting a little late in the game or when they didn’t experience positive mothering first hand when they were growing up.
+We can tell that these mothers love their children and are looking for ideas and support to help them become the mother they really want to be when they’re starting a little late in the game or when they didn’t experience positive mothering first hand when they were growing up.

-We’d love your help answering the following questions for our readers:
+We’d love your help answering the following questions from our readers:

 - Is it ever too late to become the mother you want to be or to implement deliberate mothering techniques?